ammarthegoat09/Hackintosh-PixelbookGo/README.md

 (6. Patience.
 For most users, it may take days, even weeks to achieve macOS on a Pixelbook.
 There will be a lot of trial and error.

 # Device
-I will be using my personal Pixelbook Go for this guide.
+I will be using my personal and testing Pixelbook Go for this guide.
 Most pictures will be from me.
-Some will be from other sources, such as iFixit.
+Some will be from other sources.
 You can look at CITATIONS.md for more references.

 # Specifications
 i5-8200Y, 16GB RAM, 128GB eMMC storage.